National Porcelain Museum Tickets

 - Open on Mon, Wed, Thu, Fri, Sat, Sun

 The name Limoges evokes the art of porcelain.
-A ticket to the National Porcelain Museum grants access to the largest exhibition of this ceramic in the French city.
+When you purchase a ticket to the National Porcelain Museum, you will enjoy the largest exhibition of ceramic in the city.

 What to expect

-In 1768, kaolin, a crucial clay for porcelain production, was discovered near Limoges, revealing the secret to China's translucent white ceramic art.
-This discovery established Limoges porcelain as an international reference point.
+In 1768, kaolin, an essential clay for porcelain production, was discovered near Limoges.
+This clay allowed Europe to replicate China's translucent white ceramic art, making Limoges porcelain an international reference point.

-The Adrien Dubouché National Porcelain Museum holds the largest public collection of Limoges porcelain globally, along with ceramics from various regions.
-The exhibition features over 18,000 pottery works, showcasing the evolution of ceramic art from Antiquity to the present.
+The Adrien Dubouché National Porcelain Museum houses the largest public collection of Limoges porcelain, in addition to other ceramics from around the world.
+The exhibition features more than 18,000 pottery works, showcasing the evolution of ceramic art from Antiquity to the present day.

 Opening hours

-The National Porcelain Museum in Limoges is open daily, except Tuesday, from 10 am to 12:30 pm and 2 pm to 5:45 pm.
+The National Porcelain Museum in Limoges opens every day, except Tuesday, from 10 am to 12:30 pm and 2 pm to 5:45 pm.

 Prices